chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 .. tag knife_bootstrap_summary

-Use the ``knife bootstrap`` subcommand to run a bootstrap operation that installs the chef-client on the target system.
+Use the ``knife bootstrap`` subcommand to run a bootstrap operation that installs the Chef Infra Client on the target system.
 The bootstrap operation must specify the IP address or FQDN of the target system.

 .. end_tag

 **Considerations:**

-* As of Chef 12.8 you can create a ``.chef/client.d`` directory on your workstation and the contents of that ``client.d`` directory will be copied to the system being bootstrapped by the ``knife bootstrap`` command.
+* As of Chef Server 12.8 you can create a ``.chef/client.d`` directory on your workstation and the contents of that ``client.d`` directory will be copied to the system being bootstrapped by the ``knife bootstrap`` command.
 You can also set the ``client_d_dir`` option in ``config.rb`` to point to an arbitrary directory instead of ``.chef/client.d``, and the contents of that directory will be copied to the system being bootstrapped.
 All config files inside ``client.d`` directory get copied into ``/etc/chef/client.d`` on the system being bootstrapped.

-* Starting with Chef 12.0, use the `knife ssl fetch </knife_ssl_fetch.html>`__ command to pull down the SSL certificates from the on-premises Chef server and add them to the ``/trusted_certs_dir`` on the workstation.
+* Starting with Chef Server 12.0, use the `knife ssl fetch </knife_ssl_fetch.html>`__ command to pull down the SSL certificates from the on-premises Chef Infra Server and add them to the ``/trusted_certs_dir`` on the workstation.
 These certificates are used during a ``knife bootstrap`` operation.

-* To bootstrap the Chef Client on Microsoft Windows machines, the `knife-windows </knife_windows.html>`__ plugin is required.
+* To bootstrap the Chef Infra Client on Microsoft Windows machines, the `knife-windows </knife_windows.html>`__ plugin is required.

 Syntax
 =====================================================